American cuisine: Northwest

 The Pacific Northwest as a region includes Alaska and the state of Washington near the Canada-US border and terminates near Sacramento, California and the San Francisco Bay Area of Northern California, and for culinary purposes includes the historic influence of the Monterey Bay area.
-Here, the terrain is mostly temperate rainforest on the coast mixed with pine forest as one approaches the Canada-US border inland.
+Here, the terrain is mostly temperate rainforest on the coast, mixed with pine forest as one approaches the Canada-US border inland.

-One of the core favorite foodstuffs is Pacific salmon, native to many of the larger rivers of the area and often smoked or grilled on cedar planks.
-In Alaska, wild game like ptarmigan and moose meat feature extensively since much of the state is wilderness.
+One of the core favorite foodstuffs is Pacific salmon, native to many of the area's larger rivers and often smoked or grilled on cedar planks.
+In Alaska, wild game like ptarmigan and moose meat is featured extensively, since much of the state is wilderness.

 Fresh fish like steelhead trout, Pacific cod, Pacific halibut, and pollock are fished for extensively and feature on the menu of many restaurants, as do a plethora of fresh berries and vegetables, like Cameo apples from Washington state, the headquarters of the U.S. apple industry, cherries from Oregon, blackberries, and marionberries, a feature of many pies.
-Hazelnuts are grown extensively in this region and are a feature of baking, such as in chocolate hazelnut pie, an Oregon favorite, and Almond Roca is a local candy.
+Hazelnuts are grown extensively in this region; they are a feature of baking, such as in chocolate hazelnut pie, an Oregon favorite, and Almond Roca is a local candy.

 Like its counterpart on the opposite coast to the East, there is a grand variety of shellfish in this region.
-Geoducks are a native species of giant clam that have incredibly long necks; they are eaten by the bucketful and shipped to Asia for millions of dollars as they are believed to be an aphrodisiac.
+Geoducks are a native species of giant clam with incredibly long necks; they are eaten by the bucketful and shipped to Asia for millions of dollars because they are believed to be an aphrodisiac.
 Gaper clams are a favorite food, often grilled or steamed in a sauce.